untamed wilderness and dark history

 We'll continue our journey along the Kolyma Highway and head northeast to the abandoned Soviet lost town of Kyubyume.

-We'll have a picnic lunch in Kyubyume and, armed with our loyal cameras, we'll set to explore this shadow of a city, the perfect setting for a dystopian post-Soviet zombie movie.
+We'll have a picnic lunch in Kyubyume and then, armed with our loyal cameras, we'll explore this shadow of a city, the perfect setting for a dystopian post-Soviet zombie movie.

-From Kyubyume we'll move on and after having crossed two of the highest passes Yakutia, the majestic Bryungandinsky and the endless Olchansky, we'll eventually reach the town of Ust-Nera, capital of the Oymyakonsky District.
+From Kyubyume we'll move further north and, after having crossed two of the highest passes Yakutia, the majestic Bryungandinsky and the endless Olchansky, we'll eventually reach the town of Ust-Nera, capital of the Oymyakonsky District.

 Dinner and overnight in Ust-Nera.